-HM201 SOCIAL WELFARE: A WORLD VIEW
+HM201 SOCIAL WELFARE & DEVELOPMENT: GLOBAL CHALLENGES

-Students will critically examine social welfare from an international and cross-cultural perspective with a focus on the importance of cultural and value systems on a society's allocation of resources, on the development of informal and formal systems of care, and on the evolving mission, roles, and functions of social work.
+Students will differentiate social welfare from an international and cross-cultural perspective while focusing on the importance of cultural and value systems.
+Students will examine society's allocation of resources, the development of informal and formal systems of care, and the roles and functions of social work.

-- Demonstrate knowledge of basic concepts of the structure and functions of social welfare. - Demonstrate knowledge of social work pertaining to human behavior and the social environment within a bio-psycho-social-spiritual framework. - Demonstrate ways that global trends shape the future of social work and social work education.
+- Describe basic concepts of the structure and functions of social welfare. - Explain social work pertaining to human behavior and the social environment within a bio-psycho-social-spiritual framework. - Assess the ways that global trends shape the future of social work and social work education.